 This Kaiji spin off is shit.
 It’s basically a pointless story with exaggerated, forced comedy on boring, trivial scenes and trying to make them funny.
 It repeats the same joke for too long sometimes, e.g. remembering the men in black’s name dragged on for 3 episodes.
 Comedy is subjective, but I find it hard to believe anyone finds this type of humor funny.
 In fact, I don’t think I’ve ever laughed once while watching

 Tonegawa is supposed to be this cool, competent, strategic right-hand man, but in this show he’s reduced to a bumbling insecure man that stresses over remembering some men in black’s names.
 The president is supposed to be this intimidating, wise old man.
 Here he’s a old coot with mood swings.
-This show butchered their characterisation and the way I view them for the sake of comedy.
+The show butchered their characterisation and the way I view them all for the sake of comedy.

 The men in black are bland, one dimensional characters and I don’t care if it’s intentional.